Note: This article was originally written in June 2017. It was updated in June 2019 to include screenshots and examples from newer versions of Xcode.

 To check which version of Xcode you are currently running, open Xcode’s About menu:

 Use Finder to double click on a specific Xcode version in the Applications folder or choose the correct version from a Spotlight search.
-Be careful: Spotlight will sometimes adjust the order it presents the different versions to you!
+Be careful: Spotlight sometimes adjusts the order it presents the different versions to you!

 Alternatively, one of the features of my XcLauncher menu bar app is to launch a specific version of Xcode: